 Dr. Norton and Page Jacobs of Coolidge, Arizona were truly Karakul Showmanship Pioneers.
 Even though they ‘passed over to the other side’ in May this year they have motivated me to re-start the Blog and re-vamp the website.
 Thank you for being such great teachers Norton & Page!

 Page and Norton had already been showing Karakuls in California and the southwest years before Julia DeVlieg launched the new AKSR in late 1985.
 Several of us jumped at the chance to be part of her new group in 1986.
 But in a 1988 letter to Julia, Page noted that she had been invited to the really big shows like NAILE because of her show ring reputation.
 Page Jacobs had been winning big at big shows and fairs with her Karakuls.
 In the late 1980s East coast & Midwest Karakul breeders were just getting started.
-(NAILE is the North American International Livestock Exposition, a 2-week show in November in Louisville, Kentucky.)
+(NAILE is the North American International Livestock Exposition, a 2-week November show in Louisville, Kentucky.)

 On top of her Karakul show reputation, Page was an amusing, easygoing, fascinating woman.